jhucsf/fall2020/assign/assign03.md

 implement a program to **simulate** how a variety of caches perform on these traces.
 You’ll then use your programs and the given traces to determine the **best overall cache configuration**.

+## Submission Part 1
+**Due date 1:** Tuesday, October 13 by 11pm

+For this submission, you must have started working on your code and have at least one submission uploaded to [Gradescope](https://www.gradescope.com).

+## Submission Part 2
+**Due date 2:** Friday, October 16 by 11pm

+Code must be working for LRU.

+## Submission Part 3
+**Due date 3:** Tuesday, October 20th by 11pm
+All functions must be written with full assignment specifications met.

 ## Grading criteria